 Seymour is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Seymour is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Seymour who work in office and administrative support (20.86%), sales jobs (9.75%), and healthcare suport services (8.80%).
+There are especially a lot of people living in Seymour who work in office and administrative support (21.90%), healthcare suport services (8.93%), and management occupations (7.58%).

-Seymour is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Seymour doesn't have a public transportation system that people use for their commute.

-The education level of Seymour citizens is a little higher than the average for US cities and towns: 24.76% of adults in Seymour have at least a bachelor's degree.
+The citizens of Seymour are slightly better educated than the national average of 21.84% for all cities and towns, with 23.60% of adults in Seymour having a bachelor's degree or advanced degree.

-The per capita income in Seymour in 2022 was $33,813, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $135,252 for a family of four.
+The per capita income in Seymour in 2022 was $37,007, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $148,028 for a family of four.
 However, Seymour contains both very wealthy and poor people as well.

 Seymour is a somewhat ethnically-diverse city.
 The people who call Seymour home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seymour residents report their race to be White, followed by Native American.
 Important ancestries of people in Seymour include German, Polish, Irish, Dutch, and Norwegian.